layer-3/docs/docs/legacy/architecture/supported-technologies.md

 ## **Currencies and Markets**

 * The number of supported currencies depends on each broker.
 Brokers have the ability to add currencies and appropriate markets at their own discretion from the admin panel.
-* **P2P trading is available to brokers only for approved markets and currencies with assets matching from both sides.**
+* **Broker-to-Broker Trading is available to brokers only for approved markets and currencies with assets matching from both sides.**

 _**Note: A list of supported currencies and trading pairs will be made available shortly**_&#x20;